tonybaloney/plumbery-contrib/fittings/example/networks/README.md

     $ python -m plumbery fittings.yaml information

-In this use case you can use the IPv4 assigned to the node for direct ssh connection.
+In this use case you can use the IPv4 assigned to nodes for direct ssh connection.

     $ ssh ubuntu@<ipv4_here>